NullHypothesis/scramblesuit/README.md

    `git submodule update`

-The directory "test/" in this repository contains two configuration files for `tor` which provide a simple ScrambleSuit setup.
+The directory "test/" in this repository contains two configuration files for `tor` which provide a simple local (i.e., using the loopback interface) ScrambleSuit setup.
 Furthermore, the script `generate_secret.py` can be used to generate shared secrets for Tor's configuration file.

 Feedback
 ========